barisiciv/msa3d/README.rst

 Expected output
 ---------------

-Running the pipeline will create the following folder structure within the specified parent directory:
+Running the pipeline will automatically create the following folder structure within the specified parent directory:

 For example, if the provided `data_entries` path is: